Why Energy Storage Systems are Poised for Growth

 Supercharged Batteries Come at a Cost

-An ESS depends on the capacity and rate at which the energy flows in and out of the system.
+An energy storage solution depends on the capacity and rate at which the energy flows in and out of the system.
 Each battery storage system compartment comes with unique costs.
-The battery cell itself, the mechanical components around the battery and the modules used to store that battery energy all play into the production costs of an ESS.
+The battery cell itself, the mechanical components around the battery and the modules used for the battery energy storage system all play into the production costs of energy storage technology.

 After the battery cell and inverter, the enclosure is the most expensive element of energy storage systems.
 Enclosures are typically manufactured to spec to meet the weight and size requirements for a particular project.
 But other elements must be considered for each enclosure including ventilation, insulation and fire suppression, all of which contribute to the final price tag.
 Battery enclosures are very important to system performance—they protect the batteries from damage, provide safety to end users, and can help maintain the battery’s temperature.
 Batteries lose their charge faster when too cold, and they could catch fire if they get too hot.
 It’s crucial that batteries hold a steady temperature at all times.